Get insider access

 Build Quality

-The LG UQ90 has decent overall build quality.
-Most of it is plastic, so it's quite light, and the feet support the TV well and keep it stable.
-There's a bit of flex on the back panel, especially near the inputs, but it isn't an issue.
-Also, there are a few quality control issues with our unit, including a gap on the top of the display where the panel meets the border.
+The LG UQ9000 TV has a decent overall build quality.
+Most of it is plastic, so it's quite light, and the feet support the TV well, with the TV being quite stable.
+The back panel has a bit of flex, especially near the inputs, but it isn't an issue.
+However, there are a few quality control issues, like a gap on the top of the display where the panel meets the border.

 Picture Quality